 Fortunately, wide-ranging support resources furnish information, guidance and encouragement, providing vital tools for CP management.

 Cerebral palsy presents medical challenges, but comprehensive care also includes support beyond the doctor’s office.
-In addition to medical assistance, families affected by CP need access to education, emotional support, legal advice and financial resources.
+In addition to medical assistance, families affected by CP need access to education, emotional support, personal injury legal advice and financial resources.

 Cerebral palsy support for families comes from advocacy groups, charitable organizations and government agencies tasked with improving CP outcomes.
 This vital support system helps families come to terms with a life-changing cerebral palsy diagnosis.